thedeadfish59/Dell_Inspiron_5537-Hackintosh/README.md

 3. Then after following intructions, instead of taking OpenCore folder from Olarila, use mine, you wont need to install OpenCore seperately

 4. Reboot

-5. Install these kexts to /System/Library/Extensions, you can use any kext installer app, but I recommend to do it with Kext Wizard, you can manually push to /System/Library/Extensions, then you might need to run this on terminal to rebuild kext caches, to do that run following command

-sudo touch /System/Library/Extensions && sudo kextcache -u /

 6. Reboot, everything should be as fine as it should be